From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Conclusion

 \begin{IEEEbiography}[{ }]{Danni Huang} is currently pursuing the B.E. degree with the Department of Computer Science, South China Normal University, China.
 Her research interests include image quality assessment and image quality enhancement. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Hanwei Zhu} (Member, IEEE) received the B.E and M.S. degrees from the Jiangxi University of Finance and Economics, Nanchang, China, in 2017 and 2020, respectively, and Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong, in 2025.
+\begin{IEEEbiography}[{ }]{Hanwei Zhu} (Member, IEEE) received Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong, in 2025.
 He is currently a research scientist with the Alibaba-NTU Global e-Sustainability CorpLab (ANGEL) at Nanyang Technological University.
 His research interests include perceptual image processing, computational vision, and computational photography. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Lingyu Zhu} (Member, IEEE) received the B.E. degree from Wuhan University of Technology in 2018, the M.S. degree from The Hong Kong University of Science and Technology in 2019, and the Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong SAR, China, in 2024.
+\begin{IEEEbiography}[{ }]{Lingyu Zhu} (Member, IEEE) received his Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong SAR, China, in 2024.
 He is currently a postdoctoral researcher with the Department of Computer Science at City University of Hong Kong.
 His research interests include image/video compression, image/video enhancement, image/video quality assessment, and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wei Zhou} (Senior Member, IEEE) received the Ph.D. degree from the University of Science and Technology of China in 2021, jointly with the University of Waterloo, Canada.
 They were a Visiting Professor with Dalian University of Technology, a Visiting Scholar with the National Institute of Informatics, Japan, a Research Assistant with Intel, and a Research Intern with Microsoft Research and Alibaba Cloud.
 They were a Post-Doctoral Fellow with the University of Waterloo.
-They are currently an Assistant Professor with Cardiff University, U.K. Their research interests include multimedia computing, perceptual image processing, and computational vision.
-They are an Associate Editor of IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS, Pattern Recognition, and Neurocomputing. \end{IEEEbiography}
+They are currently an Assistant Professor with Cardiff University, U.K. Their research interests include multimedia computing, perceptual image processing, and computational vision. \end{IEEEbiography}